adalton/apue3/Chapter04/Readme.md

     function.
 Look up the description for this function in your manuals.
     When might this function be useful?

+    The `chroot` function is useful in a number of scenarios, I'll describe one.
+The system call is useful in system recovery scenarios.
+Consider a secnario where a Linux machine will not boot, perhaps because of some previous misconfiguration.
+A person can boot the machine off of some external bootable media (e.g., DVD, USB) and get a root shell.
+The person can then mount the "real" root partition of the machine (as well as any other needed mount points) and then use the `chroot` command --- which uses the `chroot` system call --- to get a shell with the root directory referring to the "real" root of the machine.
+The use can then issue commands installed on the machine to repair the machine's configuraiton.

 13. How can you set only one of the two time values with the `utimes` function?

 14. Some versions of the `finger(1)` command output "New mail received ..."